malthewe/Bank-Data-Analytics---SQL-Project/README.md

 ## Potential Extensions

-- Connect this dataset to Power BI to build dashboards and storytelling reports.
+- Connect this dataset to Power BI or Tableau to build dashboards and storytelling reports.
 - Extend the schema with more granular data like loan details or credit scores.
 - Implement more advanced analytics or fraud detection querie